aykut-yildirim/mynet/README.md

 # Mynet scraper

-Foobar is a Python Class for the information of stocks on the mynet site.
+Mynet scraper is a Python Class for the information of stocks on the mynet site.
 Mynet stocks site: [Mynet](https://finans.mynet.com/borsa/hisseler/)

 Returns the contents of the stock you enter the name of.